anquanscan/sec-tools/README.md

 [steal-all-files](https://github.com/pablocorbalann/steal-all-files): Python script to automatically steal all the files and information from a computer using an USB device.
 Created just for educational purposes.
 [blueborne-scanner](https://github.com/hook-s3c/blueborne-scanner): Bluetooth scanner for local devices that may be vulnerable to Blueborne exploit
 [openvas-sandbox](https://github.com/githubfoam/openvas-sandbox): openvas  network security monitoring NIDS HIDS
 [cyber-defence-presentation](https://github.com/Lissy93/cyber-defence-presentation): 🖥️ A reveal.js website for presenting the cyber security basics to humans
+[Bruteforcefb](https://github.com/NeloF4/Bruteforcefb): Tools Brute Force Facebook v.0.1